dyHub/GoMoku/README.md

 ```
 ######next step######
 - Adding buttons and messages to prompt user to input customized dimension
-- Changing the Applet to JFrame so that it can contain the entire board and messages
+- Changing the Applet to JFrame so that it can contain the entire board and messageseven the borad is oversized